 I would sit down with Faye, and play listening games with her.
 These games helped with four things:

 At the beginning of my AVT therapy, one activity Faye and I did was the ‘syllable game.’
-Faye put five toys in front of me – elephant, duck, tiger, mouse and giraffe – words that varied in syllable number and acoustic properties (and the sounds those animals made as well).
-I would have to match the animal with the sound.
+Faye put five toy animals in front of me – an elephant, a duck, a tiger, a mouse and a giraffe – words that varied in syllable number and acoustic properties (and the sounds those animals made as well).
+I had to match the animal with the sound.

 This progressed to me listening to stories and answering questions about those stories.